 You must report taxable expenses or benefits you provide to your employees to HM Revenue and Customs (HMRC).
 You can do this either through your payroll or online at the end of the tax year.

-You may need to submit form P11D(b) to report the amount of Class 1A National Insurance due on all the expenses and benefits you’ve provided.
-You should do this if:
+You also need to report how much Class 1A National Insurance you owe on all the expenses and benefits you’ve provided and pay any outstanding National Insurance.

 What to report